|Welcome to Australia's leading independent Frequent Flyer and Travel Resource! |

-QFF Platinum (OW Emerald) LTSilver & 56.57% to LTG, Velocity FF Platinum, UA Nothing (thank goodness), HHonors Diamond, PC Platinum Ambassador, SPG Gold, Hertz Gold No 1, Ansett -- nothing any more!
+QFF Gold (OW Sapphire) & LTG, Velocity FF Red, UA Nothing (thank goodness), HHonors Diamond, IHG Rewards Platinum, SPG Gold, Hertz Gold No 1, Ansett -- nothing any more!

 If this does work out it'll let those who missed out in the Travel Regrets thread finally be whole again, as well as the newer generation of travellers like myself be awed

 But more realistically I don't think it will become a reality at least in any reasonable definition of the near future and have to agree with Sandilands's remark.
 With the legendary delays of the A380 and 787, trying to get a supersonic jet off the ground (literally) will be another beast entirely, in my non-aviation-technology-literate opinion.